 Broken key and side panels

 The broken key ("F") is of the type Korg equipped the keyboards of e.g. MS-10 or MS-20 with.
 Unfortunately, I could not grab a spare key yet.
 Fortunately, the plastic of these keys is sensitive to acetone so for the moment I just attached a piece of old LEGO to make the key playable again.
 Works, looks funny (you can place all kind of LEGO stuff on that key now or attach a long thread to it easily and play the F remotely which is always fun on stage), but this is not an option for the long run.
 If you have a spare key please contact me.

 The side panels had broken off screw supports.
 The plastic used here is either aging too fast or the instrument had been having a hard time on the road.
-All supports were broken or even torn, several bits were missing.
+All supports were broken or even torn, with small bits missing.
 I could not use the acetone method here.
 Instead, I supported the screw holes with paper clip wire, scratched the plastic with a sharp knife and put a lot of hot glue around it which sticks better with the scratches.
 Seems to work.

 Fully functional again

 So my LP-10 is back to life now and I really enjoy playing on this four octave non-dynamic keyboard.
 I like the Piano and the E-Piano sound which are really nice and warm even without the chorus.
 The LP-10 is also great for bass sounds with its precise and strong attack and adjustable decay.

 The instrument's sound is based on the TMS3615 which was popular in a variety of organs of that time, among them a lot of organs.
 It is also comparable to the Vermona E-Piano (repair and review here) though some of the features differ, sound e.g. is strong but not as versatile as the 2-Oscillator-Roland.
 Still it has much more of a synth while the Vermona device sounds a bit cheap.

 Feel free to leave questions or comments below.